Joseph Haydn: Years of celebrity in Vienna

 During the later years of this successful period, Haydn faced incipient old age and fluctuating health, and he had to struggle to complete his final works.
 His last major work, from 1802, was the sixth mass for the Esterházys, the Harmoniemesse.

 Retirement, illness, and death

 By the end of 1803, Haydn's condition had declined to the point that he became physically unable to compose.
 He suffered from weakness, dizziness, inability to concentrate and painfully swollen legs.
 Since diagnosis was uncertain in Haydn's time, it is unlikely that the precise illness can ever be identified, though Jones suggests arteriosclerosis.
 The illness was especially hard for Haydn because the flow of fresh musical ideas continued unabated, although he could no longer work them out as compositions.
 His biographer Dies reported Haydn saying in 1806:

-"I must have something to do—usually musical ideas are pursuing me, to the point of torture, I cannot escape them, they stand like walls before me.
-If it's an allegro that pursues me, my pulse keeps beating faster, I can get no sleep.
-If it's an adagio, then I notice my pulse beating slowly.
-My imagination plays on me as if I were a clavier."
-Haydn smiled, the blood rushed to his face, and he said "I am really just a living clavier."